mpdcampbell/selfhosted-services/README.md

 ### Wishlist (Christmas-community)
 - [Christmas-community](https://github.com/Wingysam/Christmas-Community#readme) is a private Amazon wishlist alternative.
-- Supports seperate user accounts with basic user & password auth, with all wishlists visible to all users.
+- Supports separate user accounts with basic user & password auth, with all wishlists visible to all users.
-- Users can add items to their wishlist with the product url and for supported websites (30ish) the service grabs the product image, name and price.
+- Users can add items to their wishlist with the product URL and for supported websites (30ish) the service grabs the product image, name and price.
 - Otherwise image, name and price can be input manually.

 ### Photoview
-- [Photoview](https://github.com/photoview/photoview#readme) is an actively developed photo & video gallery UI that mantains your directory structure.
+- [Photoview](https://github.com/photoview/photoview#readme) is an actively developed photo & video gallery UI that maintains your directory structure.
 - Features local facial recognition for photo sorting, tiered user account access, and supports RAW files and EXIF parsing.
-- This is another service I highly recommend to anyone with years of family photos languishing on a harddrive.
+- This is another service I highly recommend to anyone with years of family photos languishing on a hard drive.
 - Consists of two services as it requires a SQL database for caching thumbnails, parsed photo data and smaller file versions for download.
 - I have a [MariaDB](https://github.com/MariaDB/mariadb-docker#readme) container for this (phdb in the docker-compose yml).